FURK4NGG/blacklayer/README.md

 chmod 700 ~/.config/blacklayer

-# If you use waybar and want to make it disappear when blacklayer is active follow these steps:
+# If you want to disappear waybar when blacklayer is active follow these steps:
 sudo chown -R "$USER:$USER" ~/.config/waybar
 chmod 700 ~/.config/waybar
 ```